andrevidela/Research-report/Thesis/index.md

 The compiler will now check that `n` is used exactly once.

 Additionally, the rules of linearity also apply to each pattern variable that was bound.
-That is, if the value we are matching is linear then we need to use the pattern variables linearly.
+That is, if the value we are matching is linear, then we need to use the pattern variables linearly.

 ```haskell
 sum : (1 n : Nat) -> (1 m : Nat) -> Nat